 Applying to the Insurance Ombudsman is simple.
 There are no special forms to fill up.
-All that you have to do is to write out your complaint in any language of your choice.(English, Sinhalese or Tamil) and post it/fax it or deliver it to the Ombudsman’s Office.
+All that you have to do is to write out your complaint in any language of your choice.(English or Sinhala) and post it/fax it or deliver it to the Ombudsman’s Office.
 The Ombudsman will not entertain telephone complaints and/or unsigned complaints.

 What facts must you give

 Please state clearly your name and address and other contact details(such as Telephone/Fax numbers if available) and give a brief account of your grievance/complaint.
 Do not fail to mention the name of the insurance company and the insurance policy number.
 If the complaint refers to a motor vehicle, please give the vehicle number.

 Do not send/post any documents(such as the insurance policy etc.) to the Ombudsman.
 The Ombudsman’s office will obtain all the necessary documents from the insurer.